Tony Hirst (blogger)

-Tony Hirst is an academic in the Department of Computing and Communications at the Open University, but better known for the OUseful Blog on practical applications of open data.
+Tony Hirst is a British academic at the Open University, in the Department of Computing and Communications.
+He is known for the OUseful Blog on practical applications of open data.

-Notable achievements
+Contributions

 In February 2009, Hirst and colleague Joss Winn, established WriteToReply, to re-publish the UK Government's Digital Britain Interim Report in a way that allowed readers to comment on each paragraph.
 This was among a number of experiments to promote greater online public participation in government consultations.